 Mountain bikers will love Forest County.
 Ride the Anvil Trail, Ed’s Lake Trail, Nicolet North Trail and Otter Springs Trail.
 Hiking is available on ten Forest County trails.
 Logging roads running through the national forest provide another opportunity for hiking.
 The national forest’s huge tracts of woodlands also make it the ideal place for wildlife sightings and birdwatching.

 Forest County is one of the best places in the state to go cross-country skiing.
 Groomed trails in the national forest include Ed’s Lake Trail, Nicolet North Trail and the Anvil Trail.
 County forest trails include Otter Springs Trail and Hemlock Lake Ski Trail.
 Otter Springs Trail is open year-round for sport enthusiasts to enjoy biking, hiking, cross-country skiing and snowshoeing.

 Snowmobilers will enjoy over 400 miles of groomed trails in Forest County.
 Ride the 100 Mile Snow Safari through the Nicolet National Forest and enjoy a true winter adventure.
 Thanks to the Lumberjack Memorial Trail Club, Tombstone/Pickerel Trail Club, 100 Mile Snow Safari Club, Blackbear Sportsmen's Club and Three Lake/Brule Club Forest County is home to some of the best riding in Wisconsin.
 Watch the Forest County Chamber of Commerce Facebook Page and the Travel Wisconsin Page for updated trail and snow conditions.

-Golf the Nicolet Golf Club near Laona and Maplewood Golf Course in Pickerel.
+Golf the Nicolet Golf Club in Laona and Maplewood Golf Course in Pickerel.
 You’ll enjoy a unique golf experience – deer and other wildlife are common sights on area courses.
 These Golf Courses have everything the average and advanced golfer needs, providing a fun and challenging course.

 Forest County offers more than just outdoor recreation.
 Experience a Powwow hosted by the Mole Lake Sokaogon Chippewa or the Forest County Potawatomi Community.
 Try your luck at the Mole Lake or Potawatomi Carter Casinos.
-Visit the Logging Museum in Wabeno or the Camp 5 Museum and Lumberjack Steam Train ride in Laona for a true reflection of Forest County History and where it all began.
+Visit the various local Logging Museum in Wabeno or the Camp 5 Museum and Lumberjack Steam Train ride in Laona for a true reflection of Forest County History and where it all began.
 IN THE WOODS.
 Other Museums include the Hiles Museum, FCP Cultural Center Library and Museum, Forest County Historical Muesum and the Forest County Public Libraries